-I don't want to look backwards at past earthquakes and predict future earthquakes statistically.
-I want to train my eyes or my instruments to understand the earthquakes as they happen.
-As the stress is building up deep in the earth 10, 20, 35 kilometers below the surface of the earth, can we pick up and understand the signals that are detectable at the surface?
-Since these signals range from animal behavior to ionospheric perturbations and everything in between, it is important to understand how the basic physics is related.
-If we can show - and I think we can - how atmospheric phenomena and phenomena in the biologic world, such as animal behavior, are linked to ionospheric perturbations, we can then use this to forecast conditions under which earthquakes are likely to occur.
+I don't want to look backwards at past earthquakes and use statistics to predict future earthquakes.
+This doesn’t work.
+I want to train my senses and my instruments on the Earth and try to understand what happens as large earthquakes “get ready” to strike.
+For this we need to look primarily at the stresses, which are building up deep below, 10, 20, 35 kilometers below the surface of the earth.
+The question to be posed is simple: Can we pick up and understand the signals, which are produced during the build-up of stresses below and detectable at the Earth surface?
+Since these signals are bewilderingly diverse, ranging from ionospheric perturbations to unusual animal behavior and everything in between, it is important to understand whether and how they are connected to each other on a physics level.
+If we can show that atmospheric phenomena and ionospheric perturbations and phenomena in the biologic world, such as animal behavior, are linked to fundamental processes taking place deep in the Earth crust when tectonic stresses build up, then – and only then – can we advance our knowledge to recognize the conditions under which major earthquakes get ready to strike.

 How did you come to join the SETI Institute?

-As I came to NASA Ames in the mid-1980s, my interest was focused on the question of the origin of life and how we can understand the conditions on a lifeless Earth 3 ½ billion years ago.
+When I came to NASA Ames in the mid-1980s, my interest was focused on the question of the origin of life and how we can understand the conditions on a lifeless Earth some 3 to 3.5 billion years ago.
 It takes very complex bioorganic chemistry for life to evolve, and I wanted to understand more.
-This area of interest is what brought me to the SETI Institute.
+This area of interest brought me to the SETI Institute.

 What keeps you motivated?

-Motivation is an interesting incentive, and its sources change with age.
-Throughout my career, however, I have always wanted to understand nature.
-I've been motivated by a desire to try and understand how big things in nature work and also to look at the simple questions in our lives, such as what is chlorophyll or how is it possible for cold-blooded animals to live in cold water and still be active, knowing their body temperature is almost the same as the water temperature.
-My curiosity will never be quenched as long as questions exist for which we have yet to discover the answers.
+Motivation is an interesting incentive, and it certainly changes with age.
+Throughout my career I have always wanted to understand nature.
+I've been motivated by a desire to try to understand how things in nature work.
+I also took a pleasure in looking at seemingly simple questions that touch our lives, such as “how does chlorophyll work” or “how can cold-blooded animals live in cold water and be active, knowing their body temperature is almost the same as the water temperature”.
+My curiosity will never be quenched as long as there are questions for which we have yet to discover the full answers.

 As a youth, were there any books or movies that influenced your career?

-Strangely enough, Velikovsky's book, Worlds in Collision, published in 1950, caught my attention.
+Strangely enough, Velikovsky's book, Worlds in Collision, published in 1950, fired up my imagination.
 Velikovsky was a colorful character.
-He had the idea that Venus had been a wandering object that passed near Earth.
-He proposed this near collision resulted in creating many of the reported floods and other natural catastrophes found in numerous old writings from different cultures continents apart.
-Velikovsky wrote that Venus was later captured by the solar system and was added to our planetary lineup in the early centuries BCE, after which Venus eventually became a normal planet.
-That was such a challenging proposal to accept.
-But if I didn't want to accept it, how would I refute it?
-Even as a young man, I was intrigued by the scientific process.
+He had this idea that Venus was once a wandering planet-sized object that passed near Earth not long ago.
+He proposed a near-collision between Earth and Venus resulted in creating many of the floods and natural catastrophes reported in old writings from different cultures continents apart.
+He thought that, when Venus was captured by the sun and incorporated into the solar system, it became a planet.
+That was such a challenging idea to accept.
+Even if I didn't want to accept it, how would I be able to refute it?
+I was intrigued by the scientific process.

 How has your lifelong study into the physics of Earth influenced your thoughts on the possibility of life on other planets?

 Wherever in the universe there is a planet with land and liquid water and an active weathering system, I predict that this planet will slowly but inextricably become oxidized.
 Even without life and without photosynthesis this planet will acquire oxygen in its atmosphere.
 Carl Sagan's proposal of the "pale blue dot" being a symbol of life in the "blackness of space" is a beautiful metaphor.
-Life is not necessary to create a pale blue dot, but the same weathering process which injects oxygen will also release organic molecules into the environment, specifically complex molecules such as must have been available on the early earth, forming the basis for self-organization and the origin of life.
-Image to the right: This is a computer artist's illustration of a giant but remote galaxy string discovered recently.
-Credit: NASA
+Life is not necessary to create a pale blue dot.
+However, I should hasten to say that the same weathering process, which injects oxygen into the near-surface environment, will also release organic molecules, specifically complex molecules such as suitable for self-organization and, hence, for the origin of life.

 You've had an Adjunct Professor position at San Jose State University since 1989.
 What type of affiliation do you have with the University?

-As an adjunct professor, I have the privilege of sitting in on faculty meetings, although I don't have a voting voice.
-This position also allows me to select and work with students from the University's Physic Department and other departments.
+As an adjunct professor, I have the privilege to sit in on faculty meetings, if I want, though I don't have a voting voice.
+The position also allows me to work with students from the University's Physics Department and from other departments.
 I enjoy working with young people, and I've been able to work with some very good students.